NOOXY-research/NoService/readme.md

 ```

 #### Service function(recommended)
-Service function is a framework for self-defined protocol that with "json datastructure" and "request, response" style.
+Service function is a framework for self-defined protocol that with "json data-structure" and "request, response" style.
 It is included by NOOXY service framework.
 And with Service function NOOXY shell service can natively support the command that call your service.
 Note that the function name should be short as possible.
 Since it will be sent in NSP(NOOXY service protocol).

 In client(browser)